mitschabaude/minimal-state/README.md

 once(state, key, listener);
 ```

-Like `on`, but unsubscribes when called the first time.
+Like `on`, but unsubscribes when triggered the first time.

 ```js
 await next(state, key);